sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 1. Randomized CSS-hidden fields using HTML5 and time-limited IDs.
 Targets the same bots as above, but other bots that scrape comment forms for postponed abuse will also get caught.
 1. Randomized JavaScript.
 Most bots don't use a real browser that supports JavaScript, so they'll fail this test.
 Humans that don't use JavaScript are asked kindly to empty a field.
 1. Verification nonces.
 With this, bots can no longer abuse easily exposed endpoints in WordPress to leave comments.
-1. GPU timers.
+1. GPU timer.
 The bot must actually render the page to pass this test, blocking spam from many emulated browsers.
+1. Timestamp.
+Bots can speed up GPU timers, but they can't speed up this one.
+Fast typers will pass this enciphered timestamp test, but faster bots won't.

 All five methods are entirely randomized and use secure authentication methods, so no robot can learn how to bypass Honeypot.
 These methods combined block a broad spectrum of robot spamming techniques.
 Hence, Honeypot has a **99.99% catch-rate**.
 Now you can finally uninstall and delete Akismet.